 The Director of Athletics is an ex-officio, non-voting member of the IAB.

 The Chair is responsible for convening all meetings of the IAB.
+In the absence of the Chair, the Vice-Chair may convene meetings on the Chair’s behalf.

 The IAB will meet a minimum of three times each semester with additional meetings scheduled by the Chair as required to complete the Board's business in a timely fashion.
 In general, meetings of the IAB are held on a monthly basis during the academic term.
 The calendar of these meetings will be set at the beginning of each semester and made public on the web site.